 It’s important to also stop and mention how a lack of sleep has an effect on obesity.
 Obesity is a serious, long-term disease.
 A teen who is in the obese category has a much higher chance of being obese throughout their entire life and experiencing the health effects that go along with it, like Type II Diabetes, high blood pressure, heart problems, joint pain, breathing trouble, and much more.
 A teen’s obesity is often the result of several risk factors, including not getting enough sleep.

-#3 Cognitive Growth and School Performance
+Role of Sleep in Cognitive Growth and School Performance

 Studies show that teenagers who get less sleep are more apt to get poor grades in school, fall asleep in school, and have too many tardy and absent days.
 This has to do with how sleep affects your cognitive ability.
 Inadequate sleep will result in problems with attention, memory, decision making, reaction time, and creativity, all of which are important in high school!
 Sleep deprivation in students is responsible for many failed tests and detentions for tardiness every school year.